MarAls51/SJF-Algorithm/README.md

 # SJF-Algorithm
-My personal implementation of the SJF Scheduling algorithm using vectors
+My personal implementation of the SJF Scheduling algorithm using vectors and queues